ldtteam/MinecoloniesWiki/pages/src/source/buildings/university.md

 | 4 | 4 |
 | 5 | 5 |

-<strong>Note:</strong> Research time is real-world time spent in-game.
+**Note:** Research time is real-world time spent in-game.
 However, Researchers will sometimes use offline time to work on researches.
 Researchers' Knowledge skill affects the amount of research time they get from the offline time (it's not a 1:1 ratio), and their Mana skill affects the max amount of research time they can get.
 Offline research time is unlocked at University level 3.
 {% endcapture %}
 {% capture infobox %}
 {% include infobox/building.html key="university" %}